HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-a-relative-the-dag.md

 A weakness of the SPECTRE approach to ordering blocks is that it cannot guarantee linear block ordering.
 Although great effort is put into avoiding this, the [*Condorcet's Paradox*](https://en.wikipedia.org/wiki/Condorcet_paradox) which origins in social choice theory, can occur with the recursive election approach.
 It is a situation where a majority vote can order A < B, B < C, and yet C < A.

 Because linear block ordering cannot be guaranteed, the protocol doesn't satisfy the *liveness* property. *Liveness* and *safety* are properties distributed systems must display in order to securely support a cryptocurrency.

-More complex use cases like [smart contracts]({{ site.baseurl }}{% post_url /technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts %}) are completely incompatible with SPECTRE.
+- *Liveness* means that all non-faulty nodes eventually compute a new state (read: block).
+In simple terms it means, the system doesn't halt and reacts to events.

+- *Safety* means that all non-faulty nodes transition to the same state after a given external event.
+This means, all nodes will be in synch eventually.

 Aviv Zohar, co-author of all protocols mentioned in this article, gave a presentation on GHOST and SPECTRE at the 6th Technion Summer School on Cyber and Computer Security that you [can find here](https://www.youtube.com/watch?v=5mEaBXl3BMM).
 He also wrote a detailed [summary of SPECTRE](https://medium.com/@avivzohar/the-spectre-protocol-7dbbebb707b5).